PolMine/PolMine.github.io/_posts/2019-06-06-Towards-polmineR-v0.8.0-Pipes-ahead.md

   * In v.0.8.0, the "old" workflow (that uses the `partition()`-method) will remain fully intact.
   * v0.9.0  will issue warning messages that the old workflow is deprecated.
-  * Only with v1.0.0 I will clean up the code and remove functionality that will then knowingly been be defunct.
+  * Only with v1.0.0 I will clean up the code and remove functionality that will then knowingly be defunct.

 ## Acknowledgements

 I gratefully acknowledge the feedback of Christoph Leonhardt on many questions I had whether the new workflow is more intuitive.
-A discussion with the text mining group of my department at the University of Duisburg-Essen encouraged me to finally advertise the changes made with this blogpost, thanks for the debate!
+A discussion with the text mining group of my department at the University of Duisburg-Essen encouraged me to finally advertise the changes made with this blogpost, thanks for the debate and feedback!

 ## References